Get Schooled

 What should I keep in mind when researching trade schools and programs?

-There’s a few things to keep in mind as you begin your research:
+There are a few things to keep in mind as you begin your research:

 • Job availability and salary potential.
 As you think about what you want to study, knowing the job market in your area is important.
-For example, if you live in an area where there are lots of tech jobs, or construction is booming, those are great industries to think about pursuing.
+For example, if you live in an area where there are lots of tech jobs, or where construction is booming, those are great industries to think about pursuing.
 In addition to this, it can be helpful to have a general idea of the pay that people working in industries that interest you make.

 • Accreditation.
 Be sure that the schools you’re interested in are accredited.
 Not only do accredited schools meet specific criteria for quality of education, they are the only types of trade schools that are eligible for federal financial aid.
-This means that if you’re enrolled at a trade school that isn’t accredited, you won’t be able to complete the FAFSA and receive federal aid like loans and scholarships.
+This means that if you’re enrolled at a trade school that isn’t accredited, you won’t be able to complete the FAFSA and receive federal financial aid like loans and scholarships.

 • Transferable credits.
 If you’re considering transferring to a four-year college once you complete your trade program, keep in mind that some or all of your credits may not be transferable.
 When researching trade schools and programs, check in about how their credits work and what the likelihood is of your credits transferring in the future.

-Have any questions about trade schools?
+Have any questions about trade school?
 Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!

 Explore your goals